taenaive/CACSignature/README.md

 * ***userRoleType= <SOA agreed string>*** //example : userRoleType=Recruiter
 ```

-Use the port CACsing:port 3005
+*Use the port :port 3005
-There is a another port 3004 but this is for basic use. use 3004 for the full multiuser services.
+*There is a another port 3004 but this is for basic use. use 3004 for the full multiuser services.

-It requires the same JSON query string to do Electronic and CAC card signatures.
+*It requires the same JSON query string to do Electronic and CAC card signatures.

 ***CAC sig*** : For recruiter,MP,ME signatures